Greatful001/Mfold/README.md

 # Mfold
- Manifold is a web3 landing oage website with beautiful animation scroll effect .
+ Manifold is a web3 landing page website with beautiful smooth scroll effect.

  # The live preview
  https://mfld.netlify.app